 Intro APR on Purchases:

-Key Feature: For a limited time: Earn 60,000 American Airlines AAdvantage® bonus miles after $3,000 in purchases within the first 3 months of account opening*
+Key Feature: Earn 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases within the first 3 months of account opening*

 Intro APR on Purchases: